apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 it MAY be durable.
 That is: it does not have to be persisted, merely guaranteed to be consistently visible to all clients attempting to open a new stream reading data at the path.
-1. `Syncable.hsync()` MUST flush the data and persist data to the underlying durable storage.
+1. `Syncable.hsync()` MUST transmit the data as per `hflush` the data and persist data to the underlying durable storage.
 1. `close()` The first call to `close()` MUST flush out all remaining data in the buffers, and persist it.